Call for Papers

 Submission Formats

-You may submit proposals in one of the following two formats:
+You may submit proposals in one of the following three formats:

 Communication